 Also, take down the license plates of all cars involved.
-If there were any witnesses, it could also be profitable to get their contact information, in case you need them to make a statement on your behalf.
+If there were any witnesses, get their contact information, in case you need them to make a statement on your behalf.
 To further get evidence of the accident, you might want to take pictures of the scene.
 Include pictures of vehicle damage and the area surrounding the accident.

 When should I contact my insurance company?

 Most insurance companies prefer that a client contacts them immediately following an accident.
-It is recommended that you give nothing but the bare facts of the accident before you talk to an attorney from our firm.
+If you haven’t done so immediately, call our office and we can handle that for you!
+It is recommended that you give nothing but the bare facts of the accident.
 If an insurance company doesn’t want to pay your damages, then they might try to use your words against you.
 An attorney can help you negotiate with your insurance company to make sure that you get the right amount of compensation.